hindu-comm/mail_stream_advaita-l/2013/12/Desire_Jnana_and_Mok/59__shrImallalitAlAlitaH.md

 > Siddhi clearly says a Jivanmukta is devoid of desires, anger etc
 >

-​I think you are referring to these shloka-s:
+I think you are referring to these shloka-s:

-buddhAdvaitasatattvasya ​yatheShTAcharaNaM yadi.
+buddhAdvaitasatattvasya yatheShTAcharaNaM yadi.
 shunAM tattvadR^ishAM chaiva ko bhedo.ashuchibhaxaNe..
 and
 rAgo li~Ngamabodhasya chittavyAyAmabhUmiShu.